How To Get Rid of Dandruff on Dogs

 3 Use a Humidifier

-If your home feels warm or dry, using a humidifier can help add more moist air.
+If your home feels warm or dry, using a humidifier can help add more moisture to the air.
 This is especially true in colder climates, where dogs may sit in the dry air or heat.

 4Consider Your Dog’s Diet